Apollo

 Fees and restrictions often don’t apply during the evening.
 But that doesn’t mean you can sleep there overnight.

-Where can you park a campervan overnight in Australia?
+Where can you park a motorhome overnight in Australia?

-Enforcement is lax in off-the-beaten-track towns and big cities but stringent in popular tourist destinations.
-Attempt to free camp somewhere like Airlie Beach, the Sunshine Coast, or Byron Bay, and you’ll likely wake up with an eye-watering fine on your windshield.
-To avoid a nasty surprise or a verbal lashing, it’s best to stick to designated campgrounds.
+Enforcement can be patchy in out-of-the-way towns and big cities, but strict in popular tourist destinations.
+Try to free camp somewhere like Airlie Beach, the Sunshine Coast, or Byron Bay, and you’ll likely wake up with an eye-watering fine on your windscreen.
+To avoid a nasty surprise or a telling-off, it’s best to stick to designated campsites.

-Australia has an eclectic array of campsites scattered around the country.
-From basic, cheap-as-chips bush camps to ritzy holiday parks; there’s no shortage of places to stay.
+Australia has an eclectic range of campsites scattered around the country.
+From basic, shoestring bush camps to smart holiday parks, there’s no shortage of places to stay, including:

 National Parks in Australia

-How much is campervan entry to a national park in Australia?
+How much is motorhome entry to a national park in Australia?
 Are any permits required?

 There’s no single authority managing all of Australia’s national parks.
-Instead, each state has established a unique national park department, setting park entry and campsite fees.
+Instead, each state has established its own national park department, setting park entry and campsite fees.

-All states offer free entry to at least some of their national parks.
-However, the most popular options tend to attract fees.
+All states offer free entry to at least some of their national parks or to certain areas within them.
+However, the most popular options tend to attract entry or vehicle fees, and camping is usually charged separately.

 For more detailed information, including permit requirements, see our guides for Queensland, NSW, Victoria, Tasmania, South Australia, Western Australia, and the Northern Territory.